-- In the event an Emergency Response is identified, follow all company protocols and make all necessary internal and external notifications - Call 1.800.645.8265 (1.800.OIL.TANK) to reach the Clean Harbors Emergency Operations Center - Be prepared to give the following information at a minimum - Site contact name and phone number - Company name and incident location - Substance spilled - Amount spilled - Spill source - Has spill been contained/stopped - · The EOC Duty Operator will connect you with coordinator at the closest response center - An estimated response time to the incident will be provided - The necessary trained personnel and response resources will be mobilized as soon as possible to the incident location - Do not take any actions to respond to or remediate a spill that you have not been authorized or trained to do - Do not hesitate to notify Clean Harbors to be on standby for response before determining that a response will be required
+- In the event an Emergency Response is identified, follow all company protocols and make all necessary internal and external notifications - Call 1.800.645.8265 (1.800.OIL.TANK) to reach the Clean Harbors Emergency Operations Center - Be prepared to give the following information at a minimum - Site contact name and phone number - Company name and incident location - Substance spilled - Amount spilled - Spill source - Has spill been contained/stopped - · The EOC Duty Operator will connect you with coordinator at the closest response center - An estimated response time to the incident will be provided - The necessary trained personnel and response resources will be mobilized as soon as possible to the incident location - Do not take any actions to respond to or remediate a spill that you have not been authorized or trained to do - Do not hesitate to notify Clean Harbors to be on standby for response before determining that a response will be required from glass windows.
+If you are driving a vehicle please watch out for other who are walking or running.

-"People and Technology Creating a Better Environment"
+[&]quot;People and Technology Creating a Better Environment"